Why You Feel Responsible for Everyone (And How to Stop)

 And you don't have to keep doing it this way.

-I'm a therapist in Pasadena, California, offering online therapy across California and Nevada.
+I'm Nicole Byrne, a Licensed Marriage and Family Therapist (LMFT) in Pasadena, offering online therapy across California and Nevada.

-I specialize in helping high-achievers, executives, and people-pleasers who feel responsible for everything learn how to set things down — without guilt, without shutting down, and without becoming someone they don't recognize.
+I help high-achievers, executives, and people-pleasers who feel responsible for everything learn how to set things down — without guilt, without shutting down, and without becoming someone they don't recognize.

-Through Acceptance and Commitment Therapy (ACT) and holistic counseling, we'll:
+Through Acceptance and Commitment Therapy (ACT), EMDR, and holistic counseling, we'll:

 🍃Identify where over-responsibility shows up in your life